Sailor of the King: Ships used

 The Dido-class cruiser HMS Cleopatra plays both the fictional Royal Navy ships HMS Amesbury and HMS Stratford.
 As Amesbury she is sunk by the more powerful German raider Essen, and as Stratford she triumphs at the end of the story.
 HMS Cleopatra herself had a distinguished war record, as she was Admiral Vian's flagship at the Second Battle of Sirte, when she was one of four light cruisers which drove off the Italian battleship Littorio and two heavy cruisers in one of the major cruiser actions of the war.
 The film's battle sequences depict this light cruiser firing her guns and torpedoes in some detail.

 The raider Essen is portrayed by HMS Manxman, a fast minelaying cruiser, fitted for the film with large mock-up gun turrets over her 4" guns.
-The torpedo damage which forces her delay at Resolution Island is simply painted on the side of her port bow.
+The torpedo damage that forces her delay at Resolution Island is simply painted on the side of her port bow.
 With three enlarged raked funnels, she looks more like a First World War vessel than any of the German Second World War surface raiders, but she is sufficiently different in appearance not to be mistaken for the British ships.
 The scenes when she is holed up for repairs were filmed in the semi-circular Dwejra bay, guarded by Fungus Rock on the west coast of Gozo Island in Malta.
 The ship's captain, John Trevor Lean D.S.O., played the part of the navigator in the film as he had to be on the bridge at all times.
 Several of the ship's company also took part as extras, dressed in German uniforms.

-The crew of HMS Glasgow is credited in the opening titles; she herself is seen in a few distant shots in company with two Dido-class cruisers, and her triple 6" guns are depicted when Essen fires her main armament at the island in an attempt to dislodge Brown.
+The crew of HMS Glasgow is credited in the opening titles; she is seen in a few distant shots in company with two Dido-class cruisers, and her triple 6" guns are depicted when Essen fires her main armament at the island in an attempt to dislodge Brown.

 Production

+In January 1952 it was announced Fox had brought the screenrights to Brown on Resolution from C.S.
+Forester.

 The film was originally known as Able Seaman Brown.
 It was an early star role for Jeffrey Hunter, who was the only American in the cast.
 The lead character was changed to Canadian to accommodate his accent.
-British actors' union Equity opposed the casting of an American in a British film.
+British actors' union Equity opposed the casting of an American in a British film, raising a similar complaint for Rock Hudson in The Sea Devils.

 The role of Hunter's mother was originally to have been played by Celia Johnson.
 She was replaced by Wendy Hiller.

 Filming began in London on 22 September 1952 with location filming on Malta.